MATERIALIZATION OF VIEWS

 Great!
 Now it's time to start the tutorial!

-Let's see some use cases where you can use cache:
+Let's see some use cases where you can use materialization:

 1. Some data sources might be slow and you want to speed up the queries hitting those data sources.